 On Monday, September 6, AmCham China President Alan Beebe attended the 2021 China International Fair for Trade Services (CIFTIS) to moderate an expert panel on the China Bond Market and China’s “Double Circulation” policy.
-Joining Beebe, the panel featured an array of industry experts: Hu Kun, former General Manager of Investment Banking & Asset Management at Bank of China; Jenny Zeng, Co-head of Asia Pacific Fixed Income at Alliance Bernstein; May Zhong, Senior Director & Analytical Manager for Corporate Ratings at S&P Global; and Ji Zhuang, Global Business Manager at Bloomberg.
+Joining Beebe, the panel featured an array of industry experts: Hu Kun, General Manager of Investment Banking and Asset Management Department at Bank of China; Jenny Zeng, Co-head of Asia Pacific Fixed Income at Alliance Bernstein; May Zhong, Head of Corporate Ratings at S&P Global China Ratings; and Ji Zhuang, APAC Head of Indicesat at Bloomberg.
 Panelists agreed that given the opportunities presented by the China market’s attractive yields and relatively low correlations, global investors are increasingly interested in China’s bonds.
 The group also discussed the challenges and opportunities ahead for global investors in the China market.

 The panelists were predominantly optimistic about China’s global investment prospects.
 Hu Kun pointed to the current opening up and rapid growth as positive indicators, although he also encouraged regulators to continue with gradual improvements to the system.
 He noted that China still has a long way to go to match other more mature global markets, but specified that China differs greatly from other international markets and requires a unique, clear definition.